 Injuries and Player Factors: The injury of a star player can affect the performance of a college hockey team.
 So it is vital that you stay up-to-date with team news to know what is going on with the players before you place your bets.

-Below are the top 10 NCAA hockey rankings according to USCHD.
+Here are the top 10 teams according to the USCHO: